Bakhombisile02/FarmSMv2/README.md

 6. You can now explore and interact with the Farmer Management Web Application.

+7. To log in to Employee try st10082221 with password BlackSam02

+8. To log in to Farmer try Siyamukela Dlamini with password BlackSam02

 ## Technologies Used

 The Farmer Management Web Application is built using the following technologies